 - A high level of self-motivation and self-discipline.

 - An interest in participating in small-scale, interactive classes as well as lectures.

 - An interest in developing their ability to think critically and analytically.

-- Your diploma(s) and grade list(s).
-If you have not obtained your diploma yet, please enclose your most recent list of grades and/or predicted grades.
+- Your grade list(s).
+If you have not obtained your diploma yet, please enclose your most recent grade list(s) and/or predicted grades.

 - Please note that we only accept official grade lists which have been issued by your school and/or academic advisor.
 A screenshot of your school’s digital environment where you can review your academic progress is not accepted.

 - A legalized translation of all documents: grade lists and diplomas if these are not already in Dutch, English, French, or German.